RaviTejaPottabatini/dicom-images/pydicom/pydicom/readme.txt

   it prints the attributes of image two
 3.compare

  in compare if you want to print the attributes which differ by "yes" we can print the requried attribute

+ in all dicom images som of them are important to be equal and the requried attributes are comapred in newutility.py